basiliomp/RECSM_R_Course/class_2/Slides/slides.md

 Subsetting in R
 ========================================================

-Now that you know.. what are the results of:
+Now that you know...
+What are the results of:

 ```r
 x_matrix[1:5, 2]